Aka: being brave enough to be myself

 That conversation made me sit up and pay attention.

-It took a nasty controlling and emotionally toxic man for me to get it.
+It took a controlling and emotionally abusive man for me to get it.

 After so much soul searching and looking outside of myself for something that was missing, I came to realise (in the words of Ben Howard) that 'All I was searching for was me...'